mbarker84/css-irl/src/pages/wrapping-up-2018.md

 ## Goals for this blog

 In 2019 I want to keep consistently writing on this blog, hopefully publishing fortnightly at a minimum.
+One of the things I had always intended to do with this blog is to share shorter and more frequent posts and code snippets from the projects I’m working on in everyday life.
+That didn’t end up happening, as every time I started writing an article I ended up going down a rabbit hole and writing several hundred more words than I planned to!

-However, this was always meant to be an enjoyable thing for me, so I don’t want to stress about it if life sometimes gets in the way.
+Blogging was always meant to be an enjoyable thing for me, so I don’t want to stress about it if life sometimes gets in the way.
 Hopefully I’ll keep writing and people will keep reading :)

 I do want to make some improvements: Adding pagination, tagging and search functionality all feel pretty vital as the number of posts grows.
 So look out for some enhancements over the next few months.